+Page 184/439

-DPDThis field allows configuring the DPD (Dead Peer Detection) VPN feature.
+DPD This field allows configuring the DPD ( Dead Peer Detection ) VPN feature.
 This would allow checking whether a peer is still operational.
-When DPD is enabled on a peer, requests (R U there) are sent to test the availability of the other peer, who will need to acknowledge the requests in order to validate his availability (R U there ACK).
+When DPD is enabled on a peer, requests (R U there) are sent to test the availability of the other peer, who will need to acknowledge the requests in order to validate his availability ( R U there ACK ).
 These exchanges are secured via ISAKMP (Internet Security Association and Key Management Protocol) SAs.
 If it is detected that a peer is no longer responding, the negotiated SAs will be destroyed.

-This feature provides stability to the VPN service on Stormshield Network Firewalls on the condition that the DPD has been correctly configured.

-Four choices are available for configuring DPD:

-Inactive: DPD requests from the peer are ignored.
+WARNING This feature provides stability to the VPN service on Stormshield Network Firewalls on the condition that the DPD has been correctly configured.
+Four choices are available for configuring DPD : Inactive: DPD requests from the peer are ignored.
 Passive: DPD requests sent by the peer get a response from the firewall.
-However, the firewall does not send any.

-Low: the frequency of DPD packets being sent is low and the number of failures tolerated is higher (delay 600, retry 10, maxfail 5).

-High: the frequency of DPD packets being sent is high and the number of failures relatively low (delay 30, retry 5, maxfail 3).
+Howeve the firewall does not send any.
+Low: the frequency of DPD packets being sent is low and the number of failures tolerated is higher (delay 600, retry 10, maxfail 5). • High : the frequency of DPD packets being sent is high and the number of failures relatively low ( delay 30, retry 5, maxfail 3 ).
 The value delay defines the period after a response is received before the next request is sent.
 The value retry defines the time to wait for a response before sending the request again.
 The value maxfail is the number of requests sent without receiving responses before the peer is considered absent.
+DSCP In this field, you can specify the value of the DSCP field assigned to IKE network packets sent to this peer.
+Select one of the proposed values or specify a customized DSCP field (integer between 0 and 63 inclusive).

-"Identification" tab
+Identification tab